Spain: An attractive country for investment

 The minimum budget which may be applied for is €5,000,000, and no company can exceed more than 85% of the approved budget.
 The expected duration of the project must be between 36 and 48 months.
 Lastly, beneficiaries may obtain advances equal to 35% of the aid, subject to a limit of €250,000, without having to provide any additional guarantees.

 This program seeks to promote business innovation through support to venture capital investments in Spanish technologically based or innovative enterprises.

 In 2019, as part of this program, the CDTI started up a co-investment initiative open to investors regulated by the CNMV, such as venture capital companies and investment companies, also including the possibility of supporting professional investors, such as corporate investors.

-This initiative, in which INNVIERTE accompanies professional private investors in periods of investment, delegating the management of investees to them, is instrumented in two phases: (i) official approval of professional private investors specializing in technology, through the execution of a co-investment agreement between them and INNVIERTE; and (ii) joint investment in technologically based companies that are in line with INNVIERTE’s investment strategy, presented by the approved co-investors pursuant to the co-investment agreement.
+This initiative, in which INNVIERTE accompanies professional private investors in periods of investment, delegating the management of investees to them, is instrumented in 2 phases: (i) official approval of professional private investors specializing in technology, through the execution of a co-investment agreement between them and INNVIERTE; and (ii) joint investment in technologically based companies that are in line with INNVIERTE’s investment strategy, presented by the approved co-investors pursuant to the co-investment agreement.

 9) EIB Financing